Transitioning to Clean Energy

 Our broad-based, diverse coalition developed I-1631 with support from a united front of organized labor, environmental advocates, communities of color, faith communities, sovereign tribes and many others.
 This policy will accelerate Washington state’s transition to clean energy and increase the resiliency of our state’s waters and communities to the impacts of climate change by putting a fee on the state’s largest corporate polluters.
 As the lead health voice in this coalition, WPSR is all-in for this historic initiative!

-A full-time practicing family physician, Chris is among the top signature gatherers in the state.
-Here are his tips:
+A full-time practicing family physician, Chris gathered over 2,000 signatures to get I-1631 on the ballot.
+Here were his tips:

 - Look for high volume events especially with people likely to sign, such as running, walking events.